-The Gluu Server is a container distribution of free open source software for identity and access management (IAM).
-SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy enforcement.
+The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
+SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy management.

 Common use cases include:

 - Identity federation

 The Gluu Server is a FOSS platform for IAM.
 Learn more about software licenses below.